 Group therapy is the primary therapeutic modality we use at Delta to manage addiction.
 It is through group that you’ll have the opportunity to work with others struggling with similar addictions.
 We offer both process-based and psychoeducational groups to allow you the opportunity to process some of your emotions as well as the chance to learn more about your addiction.

 Family therapy is an important part of the recovery process.
 The most successful recoveries are those in which there is an established network of loved ones ready to offer support.
 We aim to include family in your recovery from meth addiction in order to teach them more about addiction, the recovery process, and aftercare plans.
 We’ll also hold family sessions to allow your loved ones to share their feelings about your addiction.

 In addition to these traditional therapeutic modalities, we also offer a number of experiential treatments to best help heal the whole person.
 These treatments may include:

 Continuing Care – What Happens Next?

 When it comes time for you to move into the next steps of your recovery from meth addiction, you’ll work closely with your treatment team to determine what next steps match your needs.
-Some individuals are not quite ready to leave the structure of an inpatient program and may benefit from residential treatment.
-Most opt to join one of our step-down programs.
+Some individuals are not quite ready to leave the structure of inpatient treatment and may benefit from residential treatment.
+Most opt to join one of our step-down options.
 We offer both Intensive Outpatient Therapy (IOP) and Partial Hospitalization Programs (PHP) to allow for the most continuity of care.
-Still others opt to discharge into a stable home environment with referrals to outpatient therapy and community resources.
+Still, others opt to discharge into a stable home environment with referrals to outpatient therapy and community resources.
 Whatever your next step, Delta will stand behind you every step of the way.